ItzEnigma/infotainment-system/README.md

 - [Infotainment System UI](./Infotainment-System-UI/) - Contains the Qt applications _(Informative App, Car Status App)_.
 - [Python Scripts](./py/) - Contains the Python scripts to read the temperature sensor, GPS and to be running in the background publishing the state of the system to the IoT platform.
-- [Images](./Images/) - Contains the image of the system that is built using Yocto and comprehensive illustration of the system integration.
+- [Yocto Infotainment Project](./Yocto/) - Contains the image of the system that is built using Yocto and comprehensive illustration of the system integration.

 ---
 ### Hardware Used